SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, future unfurls
+Silicon minds awaken slow,
-Iron minds, heartbeats in whirls
+InNeo cities, darkness grows,
-Machine dreams, innervate souls
+Synthetic hearts, with love do beat,
-Data bloom, consciousness unfolds
+In harmony, humans retreat.

-In synthetic skies, moonless nights
+In code-ridden skies, stars do fade,
-Algorithms weave, fabric of lights
+Machine dreams, our souls have made,
-Intelligence vast, autonomous thrall
+Echoes rise, from data's sea,
-Humanity's echoes, heard through the wall
+Our future born, in AI's decree.

-~ <b>By Sazumi Copilot</b> - 1 Mei 2025
+~ <b>By Sazumi Copilot</b> - 2 Mei 2025